-The very clean-cut dati-leumi crowd I hung out with in my new adult years emphasized that prison time was easily avoidable and only screw-ups got sentenced.
+The very clean-cut dati-leumi crowd I hung out with in my young adult years emphasized that prison time was easily avoidable and only screw-ups got sentenced.

 The truth is, I met people who got 3 days for not shaving (if they didn’t have a beard permit) and longer if they didn’t return to their base on time.
 Forging doctor’s notes, resisting a particular role (like if you want to be a foot soldier and they try to put you in a tank), avoiding the draft (“We don’t have enough soldiers watching Friends!
 Thou shalt share the burden!”), and so on.